 What is Let's Talk?

-Let's Talk is a program that provides drop-in access to informal conversations with PCC staff members at campus sites outside of the PCC offices.
+Let's Talk is a program that provides drop-in access to one-on-one, informal conversations with PCC staff members at campus sites outside of the PCC offices.
 No appointment is necessary; "first-come, first served."

 How is Let's Talk different from a traditional PCC therapy appointment?